zahariaa/disentangled-dynamics/src/readme.md

 ###### 2) Experiments

 - train on random sample of (x,y) positions -> validate on unseen positions
-- biased distribution of training samples per label/class
-- non-linear mapping for positions
+- different shapes
+- dataset where circle has 0.5 luminance value
 - "elongated" ball (make it 5D latent)
-- different shapes
 - potentially different scales
-- dataset where circle has 0.5 luminance value
+(lower priority):
+- non-linear mapping for positions
+- biased distribution of training samples per label/class (more circles at the edge, fewer at center)

 ###### 3) new architectures